 You can help make Malta a better place for our visiting Turtle-doves!
 Here is how: Raise awareness about Turtle-doves By taking part in this project you are showing an interest in Turtle-dove conservation.
 This will help educate people and show the policy-makers that these birds are worth protecting!
 Share this with your friends!
-Contact politicians Here are some powerful people whom you could contact on Facebook about Turtle-dove protection: - Prime Minister Robert Abela @robertabela.mt - Environment Minister Dr Aaron Farrugia - @farrugiaaaron

-Found an injured Turtle-dove?
+Contact politicians Here are some powerful people whom you could contact on Facebook about Turtle-dove protection: - Prime Minister Robert Abela @robertabela.mt - Minister for the Environment, Energy & Enterprise Miriam Dalli @drmiriamdalli Found an injured Turtle-dove?

-Contact BirdLife Malta

-Working hours: (+356) 2134764 5/6

-Evenings/weekends: (+356) 79255697

-Plant a native tree!
+Contact BirdLife Malta Working hours: (+356) 2134764 5/6 Evenings/weekends: (+356) 79255697 Plant a native tree!